About the awards

 To apply for a European Business Award for the Environment, finalists from national competitions must fill in an entry form.

-In the international co-operation category, previous winners are only eligible with an entirely new project.
+In the International Business Cooperation category, previous winners are only eligible when submitting an entirely new project.
 This excludes the replication of the same project at a different level or geographical location.
 Find out more here.